-Step 1: Preparing the contract of sale:
+Step 1: Preparing the contract of sale in real estate SA

 Ensure you have your contract drawn up by your solicitor or conveyancer before advertising your property for sale.
 This will include the Vendor’s Statement (called a Form 1) which includes details of the property title, outstanding mortgages, easements, zoning and outgoings.
 In your contract specify if any chattels are to be excluded, such as pot plants or appliances.
 Dishwashers, rangehoods, curtains and blinds are generally included in the sale.